dotnet/runtime/src/mono/wasm/features.md

 # Browser or JS engine features

-dotnet for wasm could be compiled with various MsBuild flags which enable use of browser features.
-If you need to target older version of the browser, you may need to disable some of the dotnet features or optimizations.
+dotnet for wasm can be compiled with various MSBuild flags which enable the use of browser features.
+If you need to target an older version of the browser, then you may need to disable some of the dotnet features or optimizations.

 For full set of MSBuild properties [see top of](src\mono\wasm\build\WasmApp.targets) For set of [browser WASM features see](https://webassembly.org/roadmap/)